robhaswell/github-salto/README.md

 > Depends on #23

 This way `github-salto` will know that this issue depends on/is blocked by issue 23.
-You can also configure your own regexp matching pattern.
+You can also configure your own regexp matching pattern in `resources/config/default.php`.

 ## Github OAuth token
 To authenticate against the Github-API run `graph auth` once manually.